California Mileage Reimbursement: Labor Code 2802 Basics

 According to California employment law, employers are required to compensate their workers for any business expense that the worker incurred.

 This state’s strict labor laws aim to protect California employees from carrying the burden of work-related expenses.
-Think of it this way - you have to repay your staff for costs that were incurred for business use.

-California Labor Code: Section 2802 on Mileage Reimbursement
+California Labor Code: Section 2802 On Mileage Reimbursement

 So, what is the law on mileage reimbursement for employees in California?

-The California labor code section 2802 states that employers must reimburse their workers for “all necessary expenditures or losses incurred by the employee in direct consequence of the discharge of his or her duties.”
+The California Labor Code Section 2802 states that employers must reimburse their workers for “all necessary expenditures or losses incurred by the employee in direct consequence of the discharge of his or her duties.”

-What Reimbursement Does Labor Code 2802 Require?
+What Expenses Does Labor Code 2802 Reimburse?

-As we’ve seen, themain requirement of this regulation is for theexpense incurred to be both reasonable and necessary for the employee to do their job to be compensated under Labor Code 2802.
+As we’ve seen, the main requirement of this regulation is for the expense incurred to be both reasonable and necessary for the employee to do their job to be compensated under Labor Code 2802.

 More work-related expenses are eligible to be reimbursed under this legal framework: